 A few years ago, I was working in a shipping warehouse when a coworker caused a heavy box to fall on me.
 I had some pretty severe back pain and received treatment for about a year, mostly injections and physical therapy.
-At the time, my doctor said that I wasn’t a candidate for surgery and I settled my workers’ compensation case.
-In the last few months, though, my back pain has been worse than ever.
-I saw my doctor, who thinks that the pain is due to my work injury and recommends surgery.
+At the time, my doctor said that I wasn’t a candidate for surgery, so I settled my workers’ compensation case.
+But my back pain has gotten much worse in the last few months.
+I saw my doctor, who thinks the pain is due to my work injury.
+Now, my doctor recommends surgery.
 Can I get compensated through workers’ comp?

 Depending on the wording and terms of your workers' comp settlement, you may be able to get reimbursed for the cost of the surgery and other necessary treatment.
 If the settlement specified that you would be compensated for future medical expenses, you can submit your bill for surgery or other medical treatment for reimbursement.
 But you'll need to reopen your workers' comp case if you want to get temporary disability or permanent disability benefits in addition to the medical costs.
 Most states allow injured workers to reopen their claims if there’s medical evidence that their injuries have gotten significantly worse (and there was no other injury or other intervening cause).
 Each state has its own time limits and other restrictions on reopening a claim.